How to load .sfz files? Sforzando Player Installation Guide

 - Downloaded and installed the free sforzando player

-- Loaded the
+.sfz+samples/ - Loaded the

-.sfzinto sforzando - Played it inside your DAW
+.sfzinto sforzando - Played your instrument

 Now let's make some music!